 - Snow White can be seen in the World Showcase Germany Pavilion

 - Explore all of the pavilions in the World Showcase.
-Agent P’s World Showcase Adventure is a fun way to keep little ones interested in exploring all of the various countries.
+Agent P’s World Showcase Adventure and/or buying a passport in a gift shop to be stamped in each country are fun ways to keep little ones interested in exploring all of the various countries.

-- Spaceship: EARTH (located in the “golf ball,” many head there first thing since it’s at the front but it’s not busy later in the day)
+- Spaceship Earth (located in the “golf ball,” many head there first thing since it’s at the front of the park, but I recommend visiting later and using a FastPass+ reservation)

 Day 4 – Animal Kingdom

-Get to the park before it opens and then head to ride Primeval Whirl and TriceraTop Spin in DinoLand.
-If there are any members of your group that want to ride Expedition Everest, they should head to ride EE first and/or grab a FASTPASS there to ride later.
+Get to the park about 30 minutes before it opens and then head to ride Primeval Whirl (48″ height requirement) and TriceraTop Spin in DinoLand.

 The Dinosaur ride is also located in DinoLand.
 It has a 40″ height requirement which means a lot of kids will be tall enough to ride but it is a very scary ride so be aware of that.

-It’ll be getting close to lunch and Pizzafari and Tusker House are good options.
-Grab a FASTPASS on Kilimanjaro Safaris before lunch.
+It’ll be about time to eat lunch and Harambe Market (Quick Service) and Tusker House (Table Service) are good nearby options.

 For the rest of the day, find time to do these rides/shows: